Guide to apps in Slack

 From Slack on your desktop, you can view any apps installed to your workspace by other members.
 To open the app browser, click Apps in the top left of your sidebar.
-If you don’t see this option, click More to find it.
+If you can’t see this option, click More to find it.

 Add apps to your workspace

 By default, any workspace member can install apps to Slack.
 When you’ve found an app that you’d like to use, click the Add to Slack button from the app page in the Slack App Directory.
 If you don’t have permission to install apps, you may be able to submit an app request instead.

 Once an app is installed to your workspace, you and other workspace members can start using it right away.
 Typically, the person who installs an app will connect their account as part of the installation process, but other members may need to connect their accounts before they can get started.
 Some apps will also need to be added to individual channels for the best functionality.
 You can do this by clicking on the channel name in the channel header then selecting the Integrations tab, or by mentioning the app in a message sent to the channel.

 How an app was built determines how you’ll use and interact with it.
 Here are some features that you may come across:

 From an app’s Home tab, you can view information about an app, configure app settings and more.
 From the Messages tab, you may see messages sent to you by the app (for example, a message with information about an updated Google Calendar event).

 Some apps include shortcuts that you can use to take actions in Slack.
 Click the slash icon to the left of the message field and search for app shortcuts or slash commands.

 Some Slack apps have bot users that can send messages and post in channels.
 You might receive a direct message (DM) from an app’s bot user (for example, with a link to fill in a survey created with the app) or see messages in channels posted by an app.